Rachnerd/angular2/README.md

 Behaviour is added to the Header without the Header itself being aware of it (so no need to pass anything).

 ### Directives
+For this assignment a basic Html altering directive will be created.

 ```
 Create a new folder called directives and create a hoover-color.directive.ts
 Export a class called HooverColorDirective and decorate it with @Directive.